intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

-The discussion at the IETF will continue after the workshop, both around specific proposals as well as general discussion on a new mailing list.
+The discussion at the IETF will continue after the workshop, both around specific proposals as well as general discussion on a new mailing list, the e-impact list (e-impact@ietf.org).

 Some improvements addressing specific situations are being discussed at the IETF, such as the Time Variant Routing (TVR) proposal that can help optimize connectivity with systems that are periodically on or reachable (such as satellites).
-We expect more proposals in the future!
+We expect more proposals in the future.

 # Conventions and Definitions

 # Scope

-This is a broad topic, ranging from technical questions to economics, business decisions, and policies.
+Environmental impact assessment and improvements are broad topics, ranging from technical questions to economics, business decisions, and policies.

 Technical, standards, and research communities can help ensure that we have a sufficient understanding of the environmental impact of the Internet and its applications.
 They can also help to design the right tools to continue to build and improve all aspects of the Internet, such as addressing new functional needs, easing of operations, improving performance and/or efficiency, or reducing environmental impacts in other ways.

 The workshop was expected to discuss:

 * The direct environmental impacts of the Internet, including but not limited to energy usage by Internet systems themselves, energy usage of the relevant end-user devices, resources needed for manufacturing the associated devices, or the environmental impacts throughout the lifecycle of Internet systems.
-Discuss the breakdown of those impacts across different system components and operations.
-Predict potential future trends for these impacts based on changed usage patterns and emerging technologies.
+Discussion about the breakdown of those impacts across different system components and operations.
+Predictions about the potential future trends for these impacts based on changed usage patterns and emerging technologies.

-* Discuss the indirect environmental impacts of the Internet, i.e., its effects on society overall, through enabling communications, virtual services, or global commerce.
+* Discussion of the indirect environmental impacts of the Internet, i.e., its effects on society overall, through enabling communications, virtual services, or global commerce.

-* Share information about relevant measurement metrics and data, and identify the need for additional metric or measurements.
+* Sharing information about relevant measurement metrics and data, and identify the need for additional metric or measurements.

-* Discuss the need for improvements or associated new functionality.
+* Discussiong about the need for improvements or associated new functionality.

-* Share information about the societal, business, and regulatory situation, to help identify areas of opportunity.
+* Sharing information about the societal, business, and regulatory situation, to help identify areas of opportunity.

-* Identify areas where further technical work would be most impactful.
+* Identifying areas where further technical work would be most impactful.

-* Discuss specific improvement proposals.
+* Discussing specific improvement proposals.

 We expected that the workshop discussions connect analysis of the issues (e.g., scale of energy consumption or carbon footprint) to industry